dennisranish/zero-type/docs/compiling.md

 let isValid = typeCheck.validate(myObject); //use type checker
 ```

-This **compiles before runtime**; creating two validator functions and writing the generated typescript code to a file so that it only needs to be compiled once before the prgram that uses it runs.
+This **compiles before runtime**; creating two validator functions and writing the generated typescript code to a file so that it only needs to be compiled once before the program that uses it runs.

-The validators can check using user defined values like classes, but need to be told how to get a refrence to the value in the generated file (if you are not compiling before hand this handled automatically).
-Either use addStaticImport to let the generated file import the value or dynamicly link the values (explained further down).
+The validators can check using user defined values like classes, but need to be told how to get a reference to the value in the generated file (if you are compiling during runtime this is handled automatically).
+Either use addStaticImport to let the generated file import the value or dynamically link the values (explained further down).

 ```typescript
 import { writeFileSync } from 'fs';